ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

   dd_concat
-    *dd_concat* is used to specify a data set concatenation.
+    :emphasis:`dd\_concat` is used to specify a data set concatenation.

     | **required**: False
     | **type**: dict